gregordimi/merim-bg-landing/README.md

 ## 📄 License

-Copyright © 2025 Gregor Dimitrov.
+Copyright © 2025 Grigor Dimitrov.
 All rights reserved.

 This project is proprietary software.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from the copyright holder.